Here's everything you need to know, including all the details on upgrading and the new features you can expect on both versions.

 To get your upgrade, you'll first need to log in to your next-gen console using the same account that's associated with FIFA 21 on your PS4 or Xbox One.
 Then, just head to the game library, where you should see the option to download the game.

 What's new in FIFA 21?

-In addition to the usual kits and squad updates, EA also revealed a host of new features that are coming to FIFA 21.
+In addition to the usual kits and squad updates, EA also revealed a host of new features that have been added to FIFA 21:

 Improvements to career mode